jakobjassmann/ecodes-dk-lidar/README.md

 ## Variable Descriptions

-A description of the output variables can be found [here](/documentation/variables.md).
+A description of the output variables can be found [here](/documentation/variables.md) or download the [pdf](/documentation/variables.pdf).

 ## Repository Structure
 ```